DigitalExpart/PAKtIQ/DATETIMEPICKER_FIX.md

 ## Problem
 The app was crashing with error:
 ```
-Unable to resolve "@react-native-community/datetimepicker" from "app\pakt-naming.tsx"
+Unable to resolve "@react-native-community/datetimepicker" from "app\Resolve-naming.tsx"
 ```

 ## Root Cause